kalaksi/lightkeeper/README.md

 $ setcap cap_net_raw+ep $MY_BINARY
 ```

+# Server OS support
+The (current) goal is to support:
+- Debian
+- Ubuntu
+- RHEL
+- CentOS
+- NixOS
+- Linux in general (basic functionality for most distributions)

 # Configuration
 **NOTE: There is currently an assumption that your user can run sudo without password (or has root privileges) on the target host since some commands need higher privileges.**